friendly-bits/geoblocker-bash/README.md

 ## **Extra notes**

 - All scripts (except -common) display "usage" when called with the "-h" option.
 You can find out about some additional options specific for each script by running it with that option.
-- Most scripts accept the "-d" option for debug
+- Most scripts accept the "-d" option for debug (and pass it on to any other scripts they call)
 - The fetch script can be easily modified to get the lists from another source instead of RIPE, for example from ipdeny.com
 - If you remove your country's whitelist using the -manage script, you will probably get locked out of your remote server.